codepress/github-plugin-updater/readme.txt

 = Why not get the zipball directly from GitHub? =

 The zipball from GitHub might is not likely packaged similar to the the slug of your plugin.
-It's is there stored as a tempory file, opened by the ZipArchive class and modified to match the plugin slug path before being send to WordPress.
+It's stored as a temporary file, opened by the ZipArchive class and modified to match the plugin slug path before being send to WordPress.
 This seems closest to the process of WordPress updating a plugin.
 If you know a neater way, let us know.

 == Changelog ==